ICL-ml4csec/VulBERTa/README.md

 This paper presents VulBERTa, a deep learning approach to detect security vulnerabilities in source code.
 Our approach pre-trains a RoBERTa model with a custom tokenisation pipeline on real-world code from open-source C/C++ projects.
 The model learns a deep knowledge representation of the code syntax and semantics, which we leverage to train vulnerability detection classifiers.
 We evaluate our approach on binary and multi-class vulnerability detection tasks across several datasets (Vuldeepecker, Draper, REVEAL and muVuldeepecker) and benchmarks (CodeXGLUE and D2A).
 The evaluation results show that VulBERTa achieves state-of-the-art performance and outperforms existing approaches across different datasets, despite its conceptual simplicity, and limited cost in terms of size of training data and number of model parameters.

 ## Data
-We provide all the data required by VulBERTa.
+We provide all data required by VulBERTa.
 This includes:
  - Tokenizer training data
  - Pre-training data